oracle-livelabs/apex/rag-apex-app/2-setup-backend-ai-agents/setup-backend-ai-agents.md

 In this lab, you will:
 * Create Compartment
-* Create Bucket for Knowledge Base
+* Create an Object Storage Bucket for Knowledge Base
+* Create a GenAI agent
+* Generate API key

 ### Prerequisites